 In his first lecture, Dr. Randy Schekman overviews the secretory pathway and reviews historical experiments that shaped our molecular understanding of this pathway.
 The journey begins at the endoplasmic reticulum (ER), where proteins that engage the secretory pathway get translated.
-The mRNA of these proteins codes for a signal sequence that serves as a “tag” to bring the mRNA-ribosome-newly-synthesized protein to the ER for continued translation and movement of the new secretory protein across the ER membrane into the interior or lumen of the organelle.
+The mRNA of these proteins codes for a signal sequence that serves as a “tag” to bring the complex of the mRNA, ribosome, and newly synthesized protein to the ER for continued translation and movement of the new secretory protein across the ER membrane into the interior or lumen of the organelle.
 Vesicles transport the recently translated proteins to the Golgi Apparatus, where they get “packaged” and sent to their final destination.

 In his second lecture, Schekman explains how his laboratory used baker’s yeast to uncover major proteins involved in the secretory pathway, and describes proteins involved in budding, vesicle trafficking, and vesicle fusion.
 Schekman also presents data from his laboratory that helped to identify the ER channel through which proteins enter the secretory pathway.
 These series of experiments show how, step by step, scientific knowledge evolves, uncovering the fundamental mechanisms to better understand human disease.